ombulabs/blog/_posts/2020-10-10-the-importance-of-time-tracking.md

 <!--more-->

 ## Implications of poor time tracking
-Poor time tracking can cause direct and indirect damage to this kind of companies.
+Poor time tracking can cause direct and indirect damage to companies like ours.

 ### Direct
 - Impact in revenue: Less hours tracked for client projects means less hours billed at the end of the billing period for the same amount of work.
 Over delivering is a great practice, but only if it is done on purpose.
 If not, it may go unnoticed.